lamarrg/CrystalBallSwift/README.md

 # CrystalBallSwift

-The Crystal Ball app has beeb rebuilt in Swift.
+The Crystal Ball app has been rebuilt in Swift.

 I used the UIView animation method to handle the animation.
 Based on the original tutorial, it was based on the background UIView.
 A problem with this is that after the animation was complete, it left the view blank.
 I could have used a timer with an array, but I wanted to try something different.